A Git workflow with the terminal

 git push --set-upstream origin add_vegan_pie

-Now your branch should be pushed to GitHub and you can do a pull request.
+Now your branch is pushed to GitHub and you can do a pull request.

 Step 4: Create a pull request